-Business Salary or Dividends - How Should You Pay Yourself?
+Salary or Dividends - How Should You Pay Yourself From Incorporation?

 As a Corporation You Can Choose Between Business Salary or Dividends

-If you have set up your small business as a corporation, you have a choice as to how to pay yourself.
-Youcan pay yourself a business salary or you can receive pay in dividends.
-(You can pay herself a mix of both, too, but let's keep this explanation simple for the moment.)
-Each way of paying yourself from a corporation has advantages and disadvantages.
-Here's a comparison of the two.
+If you have set up your small business as a corporation in Canada, you have a choice as to how to pay yourself.
+You can pay yourself a business salary, receive payment in dividends, or use a mix of both.
+In this article we will discuss the advantages and disadvantages of salary versus dividends for business owners.

 Business Salary Advantages and Disadvantages